 Recruiters want to see that you know your stuff, so take this opportunity to wow them with the various Jira and database management abilities you’ve compiled!
 Make the most of your skills section by demonstrating as much diversity as you can.

 Just make sure each skill you include relates directly to the IT consulting role, and avoid anything vague.
 Soft skills should be presented through as technical and profession-specific of a lens as possible, too.

 Don’t just say you’re a “hard worker” when you can get more specific and detail what makes your consulting work so good!
 And don’t forget to list software proficiencies by name:

 - Cloud Management

-Your skills section was all about what tools you have, and your experience section is all about how you’ve used those tools to surpass goalposts in the past.
+Your skills section was all about what tools you have, and your experience section is all about how you’ve used them to surpass IT ticket processing and lead acquisition goalposts in the past.
 Take every opportunity to show that you’ve gone above and beyond to meet diverse consultation needs.

-And always provide numbers: To show that you’ve met or exceeded expectations, you’ll need to offer up quantifiable data that backs your claims.
+And always provide numbers: To show that you’ve met or exceeded expectations, you’ll need to offer up quantifiable data like success percentages or reduced labor hours.
 Metrics matter!

 Here are some good samples: